CubeAPM

 Unlike traditional languages, Go runs thousands of lightweight goroutines within a single process.
 This makes concurrency efficient, but it also complicates visibility.
 Effective Go monitoring must therefore track:

-- Latency and throughput — at function, request, and service levels.
+• Latency and throughput: Function, request, and service levels.

-- CPU and memory profiles — via pprof or OpenTelemetry instrumentation.
+• CPU and memory profiles: Via OpenTelemetry instrumentation.

 Modern observability tools achieve this by instrumenting Go code through OpenTelemetry SDKs, auto-instrumentation agents, or native Go exporters.
 The collected telemetry is then sent to a backend like CubeAPM, Datadog, or SigNoz for visualization and alerting.